 Invited Lectures on Energy, 2008-

-Acapella Book Store (Atlanta), American Chamber of Commerce (Hong Kong club), American Historical Association, Arizona State University, Atlanta Council on International Relations, Atlanta Journal Constitution Decatur Book Festival, Atlanta Rotary Club, Bay Books (Bay St. Louis), Buckhead Rotary Club, California State University (Channel Islands), Career Eco Green Forum (Atlanta), Carter Center, Chinese Academy of Social Sciences (Beijing), Civil Service College of Singapore, Clayton County (GA) Rotary Club, Dwight Eisenhower Presidential Library, Emory University, Fayetteville (GA) Rotary Club, Federal Reserve Bank of Atlanta, Georgetown University, Georgia Council on Social Studies, Georgia Institute of Technology, Georgia State University, Gerald Ford Presidential Library, Grand Valley State University, Grand Rapids Rotary Club, Great Decisions, Griffin (GA) Rotary Club, Guangdong Provincial (China) Communist Party, Sun Yat-sen University (Guangzhou), Harry Truman Presidential Library, Hong Kong Baptist University, Hong Kong University, Hong Kong Civic Exchange Energy Forum, Institute for Georgia Environmental Leadership, International Association of Drilling Contractors, International Club of Atlanta, Istanbul Center (Atlanta), Jilin University (Changchun), Johns Creek (GA) Rotary Club, Kiwanis Club of Atlanta, Lake Spivey (GA) Rotary Club, Margaret Mitchell House (Atlanta History Center), Mercer University, Millikin University, National Archives, National Press Club, National University of Singapore, North Carolina State University, Northeast Normal University (Changchun), Northlake (GA) Rotary Club, Octavia Books (New Orleans), Petrostocks 2009 Conference (Houston), Reinhardt University, Richard Nixon Presidential Library, Rocky Mountain Electric League, Roosevelt Institute (Southern Regional Conference), Roswell (GA) Rotary Club, Southface (Atlanta), Society of Professional Journalists, Tennessee Williams Book Festival (New Orleans), Trinity Presbyterian Church (Atlanta), Tsinghua University (Beijing), Tulane University, U.S. Department of Energy, University of Florida, University of Georgia, University of Havana, University of Houston, University of Kansas, University of New Orleans, University of Southern California, and University of Tennessee, World Energy Engineering Conference, Zone 34 (Florida, Georgia and the Caribbean) Rotary Symposium
+Acapella Book Store (Atlanta), American Chamber of Commerce (Hong Kong club), American Historical Association, Arizona State University, Atlanta Council on International Relations, Atlanta Journal Constitution Decatur Book Festival, Atlanta Rotary Club, Bay Books (Bay St. Louis), Buckhead Rotary Club, California State University (Channel Islands), Career Eco Green Forum (Atlanta), Carter Center, Chinese Academy of Social Sciences (Beijing), Civil Service College of Singapore, Clayton County (GA) Rotary Club, Dwight Eisenhower Presidential Library, Emory University, Fayetteville (GA) Rotary Club, Federal Reserve Bank of Atlanta, Georgetown University, Georgia Council on Social Studies, Georgia Institute of Technology, Georgia State University, Gerald Ford Presidential Library, Grand Valley State University, Grand Rapids Rotary Club, Great Decisions, Griffin (GA) Rotary Club, Guangdong Provincial (China) Communist Party, Sun Yat-sen University (Guangzhou), Harry Truman Presidential Library, Hong Kong Baptist University, Hong Kong University, Hong Kong Civic Exchange Energy Forum, Institute for Georgia Environmental Leadership, International Association of Drilling Contractors, International Club of Atlanta, Istanbul Center (Atlanta), Jilin University (Changchun), Johns Creek (GA) Rotary Club, Kiwanis Club of Atlanta, Lake Spivey (GA) Rotary Club, Margaret Mitchell House (Atlanta History Center), Mercer University, Millikin University, National Archives, National Press Club, National University of Singapore, North Carolina State University, Northeast Normal University (Changchun), Northlake (GA) Rotary Club, Octavia Books (New Orleans), Petrostocks 2009 Conference (Houston), Reinhardt University, Richard Nixon Presidential Library, Rocky Mountain Electric League, Roosevelt Institute (Southern Regional Conference), Roswell (GA) Rotary Club, Southface (Atlanta), Society of Professional Journalists, Tennessee Williams Book Festival (New Orleans), Trinity Presbyterian Church (Atlanta), Tsinghua University (Beijing), Tulane University, U.S. Department of Energy, University of Florida, University of Georgia, University of Havana, University of Houston, University of Kansas, University of New Orleans, University of Southern California, University of Southern Mississippi (Gulf Park), University of Tennessee, World Energy Engineering Conference, Zone 34 (Florida, Georgia and the Caribbean) Rotary Symposium

 - "Trump's Recklessness on Energy," Real Clear Energy, March 31, 2016.